jounimakela/rails-api-template/README.md

 ## Features

 Gemset contains:
-* Rails 5, postgres, puma
+* Rails 5.1, postgres, puma
 * JBuilder
-* FactoryGirl and RSpec
+* FactoryGirl and rspec

+Other notable things:
 * Removed less frequently used framework parts in `config/application.rb`
 * Prettier logs
 * Deploys to heroku out of the box